 Cruz – mental health site:tedcruz.org

-- Cathy Costello – Supports Cruz.
-Her husband was murdered by their mentally ill son.
+- Cathy Costello – supporter of Cruz whose husband was murdered by their mentally ill son

 Kasich- mental health site:johnkasich.com

-- I couldn’t determine, outside of his being Gov., what roll he played.
-There is a picture of him signing something but it is unclear.
+- I couldn’t determine, outside of his being Governor, what roll he played.
+There is a picture of him signing something, but it is unclear.

-- Lots of alignment between mental health and addiction treatment to what extent: unkown
+- Lots of alignment between mental health and addiction treatment to what extent: unknown

 Rubio – mental health site:marcorubio.com